tendermint/atom_one/README.md

 It wouldn't be fair to bypass the Cosmos Hub ATOM inflation tax simply for staking those ATOMs on another chain.
-If that were the case, everyone rational would stake their ATOM tokens on a fake zone that did nothing but the bare minimum, and would therefore yeild higher returns because it would be easier to secure (by virtue of it not doing anything).
+If that were the case, everyone rational would stake their ATOMs on a fake zone that did nothing but the bare minimum, and would therefore yeild higher returns because it would be easier to secure (by virtue of it not doing anything).

 Let's say that you could stake to all the validators in proportion to their current voting power, or in other words, you could stake on the hub itself.